 Family-run Etiko offers a range of fair trade apparel and shoes for the conscious customer.
 All of their products are made with responsibly sourced raw materials and with suppliers who invest in the economic and social development of farmers and workers.
 To combat fashion waste, Etiko recently launched their own ‘Take Back Program’ to recycle worn out shoes at the end of their life.

-To find more sustainable fashion brands in Australia & New Zealand, browse the listings for Apparel, Footwear & Accessories in our new directory.
+To find more sustainable fashion brands in Australia & New Zealand, search our B Corp directory.